heathhenley/NewDepths/readme.md

 I get that people might not want to give their email to a random website, so it's also possible to pull down the repo and run it yourself in docker.
-Feel free to reach out or open and issue with any questions or suggestions.
+Feel free to reach out or open an issue with any questions or suggestions.

 ### Run it with docker
 If you want to run it, the simplest way is to use docker-compose, if you have